aperez9423/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+   Relational Databases are databases that store data in tables with columns and rows.
+SQL is a language that is used to manage databases and the data inside them.

 2. Why do tables need a Primary Key?

+   Primary Keys are used to identify a specific entry in a database.
+These keys are unique and are usually IDs.

 3. What is the name given to a table column that references the Primary Key on another table?

+   The name that is given to a table column that references the Primary Key of a another table is a Foreign Key.

 4. What do we need in order to have a _many to many_ relationship between two tables?

+  We need an intermediary table to hold any foreign keys that refernce the primary keys on the related tables.
+By creating this table a many to many relationship can be made.